jonggyujang0123/M2SODAI/README.md

 ## News

 - **2024/04:** We correct this repo.
 Thanks to `Another-0` and `Xiaodian Zhang`.
 We sincerely apologize for being later than the promised time, and we truly appreciate your continued interest in our work.
-Please use the current dataset/code.
+The previous code is wrong; hence, please use the current dataset/code.
 - **2024/02: This repo requires some updates:** Now, we recognize that some files are missing when we upload the source code (data preprocessing).
 We will fix this issue by **Uploading preprocessing code**, as well as **processed data** and **Replica of the trained weights**.

 ---